burij/nixcnfg/README.md

-# NixOS Configuration
+# NixOS Configuration Manager

-A modular NixOS configuration focused on GNOME desktop environment with development tools and multimedia applications.
+A modular NixOS configuration system with a Lua-based management tool, focused on GNOME desktop environment with development tools and multimedia applications.

+WARNING: Do not apply or run these scripts on a production system, as it may result in a broken NixOS installation.
+This repository is intended to serve as a reference for creating your own configuration, not as a production-ready solution.

 ## Features

-- GNOME desktop environment with custom extensions
-- Development tools (VS Code, GNOME Builder, Git)
-- Multimedia applications (Darktable, GIMP, Inkscape, etc.)
-- Docker and VirtualBox support
+- Interactive system management tool
-- Printer support with CUPS
+- Multi-host configuration support
-- PipeWire audio system
+- Automated system setup and maintenance
-- Custom system management script
+- Dotfiles management
+- Flatpak integration
+- Development environment configuration
-- Multi-host configuration management
+- Application-specific settings management
+- Server administration tools

 ## Structure